 In the U.S. debt is a big problem…medical debt being one of the primary areas for concern.
 Across the U.S. alone, people are expected to have about $195 billion in medical debt.
 This doesn’t even account for debt in other areas such as credit cards, student loans, car payments, and mortgages.
 3 million people exactly, […]

 A Look at the Future of Two Programs The two most important programs that affect the health and well-being of older Americans are Medicare and Social Security.
-According to a 2021 analysis conducted by KFF, 94% of people 65 and older on medicare report to be very satisfied or just satisfied with the quality […]
+According to a 2021 analysis conducted by KFF, 94% of people 65 and older on medicare report to be very satisfied or just satisfied with the quality of […]

 Medicare’s Enrollment Periods Unlike the health insurance you may have had before turning 65, Medicare has multiple “enrollment periods.”
 Each of these windows is designed for people in a specific situation.
 You may be new to Medicare, changing residences or trying out an Advantage plan to see how you like it.
 There is likely to […]

 Medicare has opened its Open Enrollment Period and will take place through December 7.
 Every year at this time, it is wise to reevaluate your Medicare coverage, making certain that it still suits your needs.
 Those needs can change, and insurance coverage should change with them.
-Many seniors reach Medicare age having few health problems, […]
+Many seniors reach Medicare age having few health problems, taking […]

 | Written by Dan Mangus | Trying to decide the best coverage option to complement Medicare can be difficult.
 Medicare can be delivered to you in two primary forms.
 One is Medicare Part C, also known as Medicare Advantage.
 Medicare Advantage plans are offered by Medicare-approved private companies that must follow the rules set by […]